akilli/editor/README.md

 Figure widgets like block quote, table or media elements allow changing alignment by adding or removing the CSS class `left`, `center` or `right`.
 This is done by combining the `Shift` key with the `ArrowLeft` (`left`), `ArrowDown` (`center`) or `ArrowRight` (`right`) or `ArrowUp` (*removes CSS classes*) keys.

 ### Table widget keyboard shortcuts

+The navigation within a table slightly differs due to the nature of table elements.
+You can use the `ArrowLeft`, `ArrowRight`, `Home` and `End` keys to navigate among the sibling cell elements if the `textContent` of the table cell is empty.
+In addition to that, use the `ArrowUp` and `ArrowDown` keys to navigate among the rows.

 The table widget additionally allows adding and removing rows and columns before or after the currently focused table cell by combining the `Alt` key (*add*) or `Alt` and `Shift` keys (*remove*) with one of the arrow keys (`ArrowLeft`, `ArrowRight`, `ArrowUp`, `ArrowDown`).